A tribute to the life and work of Brian Torode

 In addition to the Catholic Ladies’ Social Guild, there is a branch of the S.V.P., a parish council with a fund-raising social committee and considerable parish involvement in programmes of preparation for First Holy Communion and Confirmation.

 I am privileged to have been a Catholic in Churchdown longer than any other and have attempted to preserve some record of our church’s history throughout.

 Journal of the Gloucestershire and North Avon Catholic History Society, Issue No. 3, Summer 1987

-Dr. Rob MacKay spoke about her commitment to the parish at her Requiem Mass in January 1998.
+Dr. Rob MacKay spoke about Lillian Bell’s commitment to the parish at her Requiem Mass in January 1998.
 He mentioned that she had been associated with the parish since the Second World War, in one way or another, serving as Parish Secretary for many years and always concerned for the history of the church.
 “Typical of this,” he said, “was her action in obtaining a brick from the demolition men at the pulling down of the old Chosen Hotel … ‘Lilla’s brick’, as it became known, was incorporated in the structure of (the new church), providing a tangible link with those early days of the Parish.”